secureCodeBox/secureCodeBox/docs/user-guide/scanprocesses/Zap.md

 * `Include RegExe's` defines a Regex Pattern which defines which URLs are in scope of your webapplication.
 Note that this is based on the specified base url
 * `Exclude RegExe's` defines what is out of the webapp scope based on the base url
+* `Scanner delay in ms` defines the delay between two http requests.
+This can be used to make the active scan less aggressive
+* `Threads per host` defines how many threads the scanner will use per host.

 ## Automated Execution of Zap